 Even in the Midst of Darkness

 The psalmist continues to recount the wonderful works of God.
-Do you ever stop to think about or even list the wonderful works of God in your life?
-Consider making a list of things for which you are thankful.
-Or try keeping a prayer journal where you, not only, list your requests, but answers to prayer, as well.
-Even in the midst of political or national crisis, God works in mighty ways in the lives of true believers as our reading in Isaiah 3 confirmed.
+Even in the midst of hardship and judgment, God works in mighty ways in the lives of true believers as our reading in Isaiah 3 confirmed.

 Are you salty enough?